-• General Education Requirement Fulfillment: Natural Sciences, Social Sciences
+- General Education Requirement Fulfillment: Natural Sciences, Social Sciences

+- Prerequisite: Consent of instructor

+- Offering: Every Semester

+- Instructor: Staff

-ENVS 494 Internship in Environmental Science (0.5-1)
+ENVS 494 Internship in Environmental Science (2-4)

 Supervised internships in agencies, NGOs, research labs, and other relevant sites.
-Interns are placed only in positions which provide academic learning opportunities and the availability of such positions may be limited.
-A student is accepted for internship at the discretion of the supervisor and instructor on the basis of demonstrated capabilities, including research and writing skills.
+Interns are placed only in positions that provide academic learning opportunities and the availability of such positions may be limited.
+A student is accepted for an internship at the discretion of the supervisor and instructor on the basis of demonstrated capabilities, including research and writing skills.
 Interns are expected to work between 6 and 12 hours a week, meet regularly with the supervisor and instructor, and write a final reflective paper.

-General Education Requirement Fulfillment: Natural Sciences, Social Sciences
+- General Education Requirement Fulfillment: Natural Sciences, Social Sciences

-Prerequisite: ENVS 120 and ENVS 121
+- Prerequisite: ENVS 120 and ENVS 121

+- Offering: Every semester

+- Instructor: Staff

-ENVS 495W Senior Capstone Course in Environmental Science (1)
+ENVS 495W Senior Capstone Course in Environmental Science (4)